15 Great Ways to Celebrate the Holidays in Riverside, CA!

 Opportunities to Share

-Holidays Around the Globe Baking Class: The Holidays Around the Globe baking class is designed to help children learn about goodies from around the world—and hopefully share their findings with the rest of the family!
-The classes, held at the Ysmael Villegas Community Center in Riverside, run 5–7:30 p.m., December 6–15, so there are plenty of options from which to choose.
+Special Holidays Treats Baking Class For Kids: The Special Holidays Treats Baking Class For Kids is designed to help children learn about goodies from around the world—and hopefully share their findings with the rest of the family!
+The classes, held at the Ysmael Villegas Community Center in Riverside, run 5:30–7:00 p.m. on December 5 and 12, so there are a couple of options from which to choose.

 Shows and Performances

-Disney On Ice Presents Dream Big: The annual Disney On Ice extravaganza glides into the Inland Empire for 10 shows in six days, December 22–27.
-There are even two shows on Christmas Day, for those fond of springing a big surprise on family members (not to mention significant others).
-This year’s program, going down at Toyota Arena in Ontario, will feature skating appearances by the likes of Mickey, Minnie, Miguel, Moana, and several characters whose names do not begin with the letter M, such as Elsa, Belle, and more.
+Disney On Ice Road Trip Adventures: The annual Disney On Ice extravaganza glides into the Toyota Arena for 10 shows, December 22–26.
+There are even two shows on Christmas Day for those fond of springing a big surprise on family members (not to mention significant others).
+This year’s program will feature skating appearances by classical characters such as Mickey and Minnie, as well as other favorites from Aladdin, Moana, Frozen, The Lion King, Toy Story, and Mary Poppins.

 Alton Brown Live: Beyond the Eats: This variety show will test the boundaries of good taste buds.
-Billed as a “culinary variety show,” Alton Brown will entertain via a multitude of mediums, including food, comedy, music, and just plain, old-fashioned entertainment.
-Suitable for the whole family, Brown will be appearing in Riverside on December 12 from 6:30 to 10:30 p.m. at the Fox Performing Arts Center.
+Billed as a “culinary variety show,” Alton Brown will entertain via a multitude of mediums, including food, comedy, music, and just plain old-fashioned entertainment.
+Suitable for the whole family, Brown will be appearing in Costa Mesa on December 20 at the Segerstrom Center for the Arts.

-Sugar Plum Arts and Crafts Festivals: This festival is a unique shopping event offering clothing, jewelry, homemade crafts, holiday and home decor, food items, and fine arts by more than 150 vendors.
-The festival runs for five days, so find the right time to hustle and bustle your way to downtown Buena Park and get some early shopping out of the way.
+Sugar Plum Arts and Crafts Festivals: This holiday festival series is a unique shopping experience, offering clothing, jewelry, homemade crafts, holiday and home decor, food items, and fine arts by more than 150 vendors.
+Dates and events run throughout November and December at locations from the OC Fair & Event Center to Buena Park Downtown Mall.

 Opportunities to Share